Skidmore is the first college or university in the United States to offer a minor in intergroup relations. Click here for more information.

 Intergroup relations is a nationally recognized academic, credit-bearing social-justice program that originated at the University of Michigan in 1988 as a means of addressing racial tension.
 Its primary goal was to support student learning and competencies around inter- and intragroup relations, conflict and social justice across a range of social identities, including race, gender, sexuality, social class, religion and nationality.
 Since then, it has expanded to a number of colleges and universities across the United States, including the University of Massachusetts at Amherst, University of Maryland, Occidental College and Mount Holyoke College.

-In 2008, Skidmore supported the development of a pilot program, adapted from the Michigan model, to meet our Strategic Plan goals focused on intercultural and global understanding to better prepare students to live in an increasingly diverse and global society.
+In 2008 Skidmore supported the development of a pilot program, adapted from the Michigan model, to meet our strategic plan goals focused on intercultural and global understanding to better prepare students to live in an increasingly diverse and global society.

-Read more about IGR here.
+Read more about Intergroup Relations here.

 - Facilitating Change through Intergroup Dialogue, edited by Kristie Ford

 - Engaging Difference, Social Identities and Social Justice, edited by Ximena Zuniga, Gretchen Lopez and Kristie Ford